AmyHilaire/otequip-info/source/posts/2017-02-04-limited-company.html.markdown

 category: working-abroad non-clinical
 ---

-**PLEASE NOTE: Changes to the IR35 Intermediaries legislation, coming into effect for the 2017/2018 tax year, mean that working as an OT locum through a limited company is no longer an attractive option for me.**
+**UPDATE: Changes to the IR35 Intermediaries legislation, coming into effect for the 2017/2018 tax year, mean that working as an OT locum through a limited company is no longer an attractive option for me.**

 In the six weeks before I left Australia to start working in the UK, the agencies started asking "Are you going with an umbrella company or a limited company?"
 I was completely puzzled at why I needed either of them.
 How do they work?
 What's the difference?
 And no one would give any guidance due to legal reasons.

-**[Please note: this post is not intended as advice.
-I am not an expert in this topic.
-It is only a record of my own experiences for the information of others.]**

 **1. Why do you NEED to choose one or the other?**